Gordon Ramsay (politician): 1997–2016

-From 1997–2016, he was the Executive Minister at Kippax Uniting Church in the north-western suburbs of Canberra, Australian Capital Territory.
+From 1997 to 2016, he was the Executive Minister at Kippax Uniting Church in the north-western suburbs of Canberra, Australian Capital Territory.
 This untypically long period of ministry in one church was characterised by his evolution as a spokesperson and organiser for social justice.
 The major speech at his end-of-ministry ceremony on 3 April 2016 was given by Lin Hatfield Dodds.
 He remains a Minister of the UCA, in a similar way that Hon.
 Brian Howe remained a UCA Minister while serving in the Parliament of Australia.

 During this period, he worked in the ACT Anti Poverty Week, ACT Council of Social Services, and was a member of the ACT Community Inclusion Board and a Community Inclusion Advocate.
 He was a Community Champion for the 2020 Time To Talk movement, and a member of the ACT Better Services Taskforce.
 In 2012, Ramsay led the ACT Targeted Assistance Strategy.

 He was a finalist in the 2015 ACT Local Hero category of the Australian of the Year awards.

-He served on the Board of UnitingCare NSW–ACT (later "Uniting") from 2011, and chaired the Board from 2014–2016.
+He served on the Board of UnitingCare NSW–ACT (later "Uniting") from 2011, and chaired the Board from 2014 to 2016.

 Politician

 2016 election

-Ramsay announced his candidacy for the Labor Party in the 2016 Australian Capital Territory general election, for the Ginninderra electorate.
-His election material highlighted Our Gordon Ramsay and used visual metaphors from the other (chef) Gordon Ramsay.
+Ramsay announced his candidacy for the Labor Party in the 2016 Australian Capital Territory election, for the Ginninderra electorate.
+His election material dubbed him "Our Gordon Ramsay" and used visual metaphors from the other (chef) Gordon Ramsay.

 He was initially indicated to be the third Labor candidate in the five member electorate.
 Ramsay finished the count 722 votes ahead of Greens candidate Indra Esguerra, and was thus a recipient of a distribution from her in the last round.